noebs/noebs/README.md

 - having a strong e-payment ecosystem will benefit all of us.

 # How to use noebs

+You can contact us directly at [hi@noebs.dev](mailto:hi@noebs.dev) for more available hosting options.

 There are different ways to use noebs:
 ## Building with `go get` command [not recommended]
 - make sure you have Go installed (Consult go website to see various ways to install go)[https://golang.org]